 The NEM is allowed to change the baseline (setpoint) of the entity providing FCR-N or FCR-D to restore the SOC.
 NEM is only allowed to activate in normal state, i.e. when the frequency is within the standard frequency range (± 100 mHz of the nominal frequency, "the normal band").
-When the frequency is outside of the standard frequency range for a longer time, and thus in alert state, the NEM mode shall be disabled.
+When the frequency is outside of the standard frequency range for a longer time, and thus in alert state, the NEM mode shall be disabled (P{NEM} shall ramp back to zero).
 If the entity is close to full depletion during a long-lasting frequency deviation in alert state, the entity must switch to Alert state Energy Management (AEM) mode (see 3.5.2).

-The FCR providing entity shall enter NEM when the frequency is within the standard frequency range and the State of Charge (SOC) of the entity is outside of the range $[SOC{enable,NEM,lower}, SOC{enable,NEM,upper}]$.
-The NEM should be disabled when the entity reaches a state of charge within the range $[SOC{disable,NEM,lower}, SOC{disable,NEM,upper}]$ or if the frequency leaves the standard frequency range.
-The SOC is defined as the energy currently in the storage over the maximal energy the storage can hold and provide as FCR, i.e. E{actual}/E{max} .
+The FCR providing entity shall enter NEM when the frequency is within the standard frequency range and the State of Charge (SOC) of the entity is outside of the range $[SOC{enable,NEM,lower},SOC{enable,NEM,upper}]$.
+The NEM should be disabled when the entity reaches a state of charge within the range $[SOC{disable,NEM,lower},SOC{disable,NEM,upper}]$ or if the frequency leaves the standard frequency range.
+The SOC is defined as the energy currently in the storage over the maximal energy the storage can hold, i.e. E{actual}/E{max} .
+Note that here only the energy available for FCR provision is considered.
+It may be less than the total energy in the reservoir.

 For FCR-D, NEM should be enabled as soon as the remaining endurance is less than 20 minutes in upwards direction for FCR-D upwards or in the downwards direction for FCR-D downwards, if the frequency is within the standard frequency band.
-For FCR-N, NEM should be enabled when the remaining endurance is 15 minutes if the frequency is within the standard frequency band.
-The NEM should be disabled when the remaining endurance (after the ramping down of NEM) is 27.5 minutes or when the frequency leaves the standard frequency band.
-The SOC thresholds for enabling and disabling NEM are given in Table 10.
+For FCR-N, NEM should be enabled when the remaining endurance is 30 minutes if the frequency is within the standard frequency band.
+The NEM should be disabled when the remaining endurance (after the ramping down of NEM) is 57.5 minutes or when the frequency leaves the standard frequency band.
+The SOC thresholds for enabling and disabling NEM are given in Table 11.
+It is recommended to implement the thresholds of Table 11 in the controller in such a way that they can be easily adjusted if needed.

-Table 10.
+Table 11.
 State of charge when the NEM and AEM should be enabled and disabled for each reserve.
 C{FCR-X} [MW] is the FCR provision (the FCR obligation from the market result) and E [MWh] is the energy storage capacity used for FCR provision.
-The SOC threshold for disabling NEM shall be modified, if the entity has a reservoir larger than the minimum volume, such that nominal state of charge can be restored with NEM, and that NEM is smoothly disabled over 5 minutes when that level is about to be reached.
+The SOC threshold for enabling and disabling NEM shall be modified, if the entity has a reservoir larger than the minimum volume, such that nominal state of charge can be restored with NEM, and that NEM is smoothly disabled over 5 minutes when that level is about to be reached.